thebriandurham/MiscTools/README.md

 To use:
 	Create your SQL reserved words CSV file depending on your version of SQL Update the file path variable in this script

+# opt_enum.py
+Quick and dirty allowed HTTP verbs enumerator, takes a file of urls (1 per line) and runs OPTIONS against each.
+Could use a help message and input validation, but it works so....